Professor Richard Gilbertson, Director of the CRUK Cambridge Centre

 In keeping with this aim, the Centre also supports a broad programme of formal education and training designed to nurture the next generation of cancer researchers and clinicians.

-Our strategic plan, below, explains our structure, aims and achievements in further detail.
+Our strategic plan, below, explains our structure, aims and achievements from 2017 – 2022.